-Carsharing services provide an opportunity to reduce emissions from cars, reduce congestion in cities, and provide economic savings.
+Carsharing (a.k.a. ride-sharing) services provide an opportunity to reduce emissions from cars, reduce congestion on roads, and provide economic savings.
 With customers’ access to low rates on fuel and insurance, as well as the ability to use cars only when they are needed, driving becomes both a minimal cost in a monthly budget; as well as minimal as far as the emissions that take place when driving a car as necessary.

 Two leading carsharing companies include ZipCar and Car2Go (with locations both in the U.S. & around the world), where drivers, sometimes millions of members, work together to access cars as they are needed.

 Services like these provide customers the ability to reserve cars, to which they get automated access; until the end of the reservation period, then the car is cleaned and given to the next customer reservation.
 This works especially well for those who need occasional transportation on business travel and other occasions.
 For some, it serves as a replacement for rental cars, and for others, it is a transportation source when driving is only an occasional need.

 Carsharing involves filling empty seats in cars by pairing drivers and riders with common origins, destinations, and/ or stops.
 Traffic congestion is lightened, the costs of driving cars are reduced, and the carbon footprint of car travel is reduced with all ride-sharing activities (carsharing, carpooling, ride-hailing).

 Ride-hailing services that use mobile apps like Uber and Lyft (also commonly referred to as 'ride-sharing services'; and that also offer food delivery & other services) offer much lower fares than standard taxi cabs, mobile apps for ease of payment, and the inclusion of more passengers than in the usual space of a taxi.